-Now that you have figured out how open source project works, its time to find a project to contribute to.
+Now that you have figured out how an open-source project works, it's time to find a project to contribute to.

 Contributing works on all levels, don't overthink how you gonna do it, instead think of some of the projects you already use and how you can make a change or improve on them

 Research has shown that around 30% of casual contribution are documentation, typo fix or even translations

 If you are a first-timer, of which at some point everybody was, I have below given you some links that will get you started into the Open Source world:

 - Open Source Friday

 - 24 Pull Requests

 In the world of open-source software, issues get reported and fixed pretty quickly.
 So, if you want to take on an issue, be sure to try to work on it promptly.